 Politician, governor.
 Democrat.
 Born: August 3, 1940, Salina, Kansas.
 Served as 40th Governor of Kansas: January 8, 1979, to January 12, 1987.

 John Carlin, a Democrat and the state's youngest 20th-century governor, was born in Salina on August 3, 1940.
 Carlin ran a dairy farm near Smolan when he was elected to the state legislature.
-In 1979, he moved to the governor's office after defeating the incumbent, and four years later, Governor Carlin became the first person to win a second four-year term.
+He married Ramona Lenore Hawkinson in January 1962.
+In 1979 he moved to the governor's office after defeating the incumbent, and four years later, Governor Carlin became the first person to win a second four-year term.
+In May 1981 he married Karen Bigsby Hurley.
 A constitutional provision, which prohibits three consecutive terms, ruled out the possibility of a third Carlin candidacy in 1986.
 After nearly a decade in Washington, D.C., where he served as Archivist of the United States, Governor Carlin once again resides in the state of his birth.

 Entry: Carlin, John